No. 1 Stanford beats USC 80-60 for 6th straight victory

 Stanford answered with a 17-9 run, with Williams hitting a 3-pointer and scoring another basket, to take a 54-41 lead into the fourth.
 Hull made back-to-back 3-pointers in the Cardinal’s spurt.

-The Cardinal pulled away in the fourth, when Brink scored six straight points.
+The Cardinal pulled away in the fourth, when Brink scored six straight points and Stanford outscored USC 26-19.

+“Some of our big guns need to step up more,” VanDerveer said.
+“We have our work cut out for us.”

 BIG PICTURE